A leaseholder is someone who owns a lease and does not own the land around their home or the building that their home is in.

 Many leaseholders believe that the council automatically insures their furniture, belongings and decorations against fire, theft, vandalism or water damage such as burst pipes – this is not the case

 .
 We strongly advises all leaseholders to take out household contents insurance.

 To read our insurance policy click here

 You are responsible for decoration and for repairs to all fixtures and fittings inside your home, for example, heating systems, kitchen and bathroom fittings, and doors and door frames.

 We are responsible for repairs and maintenance to the structure of your home.

-We will write to you throughout the year to tell you about any repairs that have been carried out and your share of the costs which will be included on your actual service charge invoice for that year.
+Any repairs that have been carried out to your flat or the building will be charged for and included on your actual service charge invoice for that year.

 Repairs that we are responsible for: